addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 });
 ```

 Here, a close() method for views is implemented which disposes of a view when it is no longer needed or needs to be reset.
-In most cases the view removal should be done at a view layer so that it won't affect any of our models.

-For example, if you are working on a blogging application and you remove a view with comments, perhaps another view in your app shows a selection of comments and resetting the collection would affect those views too.
+In most cases, the view removal should not affect any associated models.
+For example, if you are working on a blogging application and you remove a view with comments, perhaps another view in your app shows a selection of comments and resetting the collection would affect those views as well.

 (Thanks to [dira](http://stackoverflow.com/users/906136/dira) for this tip)

-#### What's the best way to combine or append Views to each other?
+#### Rendering View hierarchies

+**Problem**

 Let us say you have a Collection, where each item in the Collection could itself be a Collection.
 You can render each item in the Collection, and indeed can render any items which themselves are Collections.
 The problem you might have is how to render this structure where the HTML reflects the hierarchical nature of the data structure.

+**Solution**

 The most straight-forward way to approach this problem is to use a framework like Derick Baileys [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette).
 In this framework is a type of view called a CompositeView.